wavefrontHQ/wavefront-sdk-doc-sources/go/applicationtags.md

 |  `shard` |  Name of a subgroup of hosts within a cluster that serve as a partition, replica, shard, or mirror, for example: `secondary`.
 The default value is `none`. |

-Optionally, you can add custom tags specific to your application.
+Optionally, you can add custom tags specific to your application or add environment variables as custom tags.

 ## Example